 The Company estimates the fair value of its share-based awards to employees, directors and consultants using the Black-Scholes option-pricing model.
 The Black-Scholes model requires the input of highly complex and subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the Company's limited operating history and historical and implied volatility data, the Company has based its estimates of expected volatility on a blend of Company specific historical data and a group of similar public traded companies.
 When selecting these public companies on which it has based its expected stock price volatility, the Company selected companies with comparable characteristics to it, including enterprise value, risk profiles, positions within the industry, and with historical share price information sufficient to meet the expected life of its stock options.
-For employee stock options the Company uses the "simplified" method for estimating expected life, whereby, the expected life equals the arithmetic average of the vesting term and the original contractual term of the option due to its lack of sufficient historical data.
-The expected term for share-based compensation granted to non-employees is the contractual life.
-The risk-free interest rates for the periods within the expected life of the option are based on the U.S. Treasury instrument with a life that is similar to the expected life of the option grant.
+For employee stock options the Company uses the "simplified" method for estimating expected life, whereby, the expected life of its share-based compensation granted to non-employees is the contractual term of the option due to its lack of sufficient historical data.
+The expected life of the option are based on the U.S. Treasury instrument with a life that is similar to the expected life of the option grant.
 The Company has never paid, and does not expect to pay, dividends in the foreseeable future.
 The following table illustrates the assumptions for the Black-Scholes model used in determining the fair value of the options granted.

 Employees

-Year Ended December 31,
+Year Year Ended December 31,

 2013 2012 2011

 Dividend yield 0.00% 0.00% 0.00%

 Weighted-average risk-free interest rate 1.49% 0.86% 2.85%

 Volatility 76.40% 80.55% 82.00%

 Expected term (in years) 6.1 6.0 7.0

 Weighted-average fair value per option \$ 2.52 \$ 1.93 \$ 1.74

-No on-Employees
+Non-Employees

-Year En ded December 31,
+Year E nded December 31,

 2013 2012 2011

 Dividend yield 0.00% 0.00% 0.00%

 Weighted-average risk-free interest rate 1.30% 0.78% 0.40%

-Volatility 79.69% 81.77% 77.80%
+Volatility 7 9.69% 81.77% 77.80%

 Expected term (in years) 6.2 5.8 2.7

 Weighted-average fair value per option \$ 5.01 \$ 3.48 \$ 3.38